After the Study Place is Confirmed...

 Tuition Fees and Student Grants

-Kajaani University of Applied Sciences does not currently charge any tuition fees.
-However, you do have to pay for books and other study material for yourself, as well as for accommodation and other living expenses.
+All the students must to pay for books and other study materials, as well as for accommodation and other living expenses themselves.
 The average cost of living for a student is approximately 600 euros per month.

 Starting Your Studies in a Foreign Country